 - The right to refuse work that could affect their health and safety and that of others.

 The right to know means that as a worker, you have the right to be informed by the employer of known or likely hazards in the workplace, and to be provided with the information, instructions, education, training, and supervision necessary to protect your health and safety.
 This information should be provided before the work begins.

 For example, information can be in the form of product labels, safety data sheets, safe work procedures, or codes of practice.
 Instructions can be verbal or in writing, and be provided by a supervisor, another employee at the workplace, or external providers.
-Training can be workplace specific, delivered by someone in the workplace, on-line, or be provided by outside agencies as long as it meets the needs of the employer and worker for your workplace.
+Training can be workplace specific, delivered by someone in the workplace, online, or it can be provided by outside agencies as long as it meets the needs of the employer and worker for your workplace.